Kroger and Walmart hike the price of COVID-19 home tests

 In 2021, Kroger, Walmart and Amazon agreed to sell the tests at cost or at a discount of up to 35% for three months in an effort to expand testing options for Americans.
 Without the retailer markups, the kits sold through select retail outlets and containing two tests cost consumers $14.

-But that deal, which had been trumpeted by the White House, is now over.
-A spokesperson for Kroger told CBS MoneyWatch that the supermarket chain had fulfilled its commitment to the Biden administration to make home COVID-19 tests available at cost. saying that the "pricing program has now phased out and retail pricing has been reinstated."
+But that deal, which had been trumpeted by the White House, ended mid-December.
+A spokesperson for Kroger told CBS MoneyWatch that the supermarket chain had fulfilled its commitment to the Biden administration to make home COVID-19 tests available at cost, saying that the "pricing program has now phased out and retail pricing has been reinstated."

-Walmart did not immediately reply to CBS MoneyWatch's request for comment.
+Walmart also made good on its promise and offered the tests for $14 a box past the program's expiration date and through the holidays before increasing the price, a spokesperson told CBS MoneyWatch.
 The retail giant's Binax Now test kits, which are also sold out online, are listed for sale on its website for $19.88.

+"We have seen significant demand for at-home Covid-19 testing kits and are working closely with our suppliers to meet this demand and get the needed product to our customers," a Walmart spokesperson said in a statement to CBS MoneyWatch.
+The spokesperson added that customers might have more luck procuring the tests in Walmart's stores versus online, where orders are limited to eight kits per customer.

 Other retailers had already been selling the kits at higher prices, never having struck deals with the White House.
 Despite those costs, many consumers are buying the kits amid record numbers of COVID-19 cases driven by the Omicron variant.